 A duplex is two residential buildings that are attached side-by-side.
-Or, a duplex is also a building consisting of two apartments, one above the other.
+Or, a duplex can be a building consisting of two apartments, one above the other.

 Many property investors buy both units in a duplex because there are more options to expand the properties, or to redevelop the land.
 This was always my plan when I purchased one unit within a duplex many years ago.